Mash (restaurant chain)

 is a chain of high-end steakhouses based in Copenhagen, Denmark.

 History

 The first Mash steakhouse opened on Bredgade in Copenhagen in 2009.
 In 2012, a Mash restaurant opened in a building owned by Crown Estates on Brewer Street in London's Soho neighbourhood.
-In April 2013, The Telegraph commented that the team behind Mash had "set the London steakhouse scene on fire" with their restaurant which won the award for Restaurant of the Year at the 2013 London Lifestyle Awards.
+In April 2013, The Daily Telegraph commented that the team behind Mash had "set the London steakhouse scene on fire" with their restaurant which won the award for Restaurant of the Year at the 2013 London Lifestyle Awards.
+Mash closed their London restaurant in 2019.

 The first Mash restaurant in Germany opened on Große Elbstrasse in Hamburg in August 2015.